Skip to content Skip to footer

 This dramatic conservation area ranges in elevation from 4,005’ in the Alvord Desert to 8,634’ at the summit of Pueblo Mountain, the second-highest peak in southeastern Oregon.
 It provides climate-resilient habitat connectivity between more than one million acres of public and private land in one of the state’s last great open spaces.

-Balsalmroot bloom above Arizona Creek in the Pueblo Mountains — Mark Darnell
+Balsalmroot bloom above Arizona Creek in the Pueblo Mountains. — Mark Darnell

 The project includes 334,000 acres of wilderness study areas and ensures connectivity between 170,166 acres of designated wilderness and 572,896 acres of national wildlife refuges.
 Steens Mountain Wilderness is to the north, Hart Mountain National Antelope Refuge is to the west, and Sheldon National Wildlife Refuge is along Oregon’s southern border.
 Limiting fragmentation, restoring sensitive habitats, and facilitating innovative public land management are critical to maintaining this resiliency and connectivity.